 I’m fascinated by the link between usability and security, by the similarities rather than the contrast that people usually focus on.

 Functionality – the organisational view

 Traditionally software development concentrated on the function of the application; that is, the function as seen by the organisation, not the user.
-Traditional techniques, especially structured analysis and design, treated people as objects, mere extensions of the machine.
+Traditional techniques, especially structured analysis and design, treated people as objects, mere extensions of the machine (and the idea that software systems are machines was always misconceived).
 The user was just a self-propelled component of the system.